christophebe/julius-gpt/tests/data/template-2.md

 {0:Your are an prompt tester.
-You have to write your answers in a makrdown block code.}
+You have to write your answers in a markdown block code.}

+# France
-{1:your answer has to be "Content of prompt 1."}
+{1:What is the capital of France.
+Your answer has to be only the name of the city."}

-# Heading 1
+# Belgium
-{2:your answer has to be "Content of prompt 2."}
+{2:What is the capital of Belgium.
+Your answer has to be only the name of the city."}